-Are amortised over the period of the loan.
+Borrowing costs are amortised over the period of the loan and expensed on a monthly basis.

 h) Impairment of Non-Financial Assets

 At each reporting date, the Company reviews the carrying values of its tangible and intangible assets to determine whether there is any indication that those assets have been impaired.
 If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
 Any excess of the asset's carrying value over its recoverable amount is expensed to the Statement of Profit or Loss and Other Comprehensive Income.
 Impairment losses can be reversed where the recoverable amount of non-financial assets has increased.
 A reversal of an impairment loss can never increase the carrying value of an asset to an amount in excess of what the asset would have been carried at had no impairment loss been recognised in prior years.